TheodoreWolf/hyperoptax/README.md

 # or GPU/TPU – see the official JAX installation guide
 ```
 ## 🥜 In a nutshell
-Hyperoptax offers a simple API to wrap pure JAX functions for hyperparameter search and making use of parallelization (vmap or pmap).
+Hyperoptax offers a simple API to wrap pure JAX functions for hyperparameter search and making use of parallelization (vmap only currently).
 See the [notebooks](https://github.com/TheodoreWolf/hyperoptax/tree/main/notebooks) for more examples.
 ```python
 from hyperoptax.bayesian import BayesianOptimizer from hyperoptax.spaces import LogSpace, LinearSpace